Ella Dice

-"Ella Dice" (Spanish: "She Says") is a song by Argentine singer Tini featuring Argentine rapper Khea.
+"Ella Dice" (Spanish: "She Says") is a song by Argentine artists Tini and Khea.
 It was released on July 15, 2020 by Hollywood Records, as the sixth single from Tini's third studio album Tini Tini Tini.
 The song was written by two singers alongside Ivo Alfredo, Thomas Seruue, Andrés Torres and Mauricio Rengifo.
 The song was nominated in 2020 for the Gardel Awards in the category "Song of the Year".

 Background

 The song was produced by Andrés Torres and Mauricio Rengifo, the video for the song was directed by Diego Peskins and Nuno Gomes.
 The song was a trend in various parts of Latin America.
 It reached the charts of Argentina, Ecuador, Mexico and Uruguay.